AOBTenn/Active-Directory-Infrastructure-Preparation/README.md

 11. Ping Dc-1 from client-1
     - Client-1 -> Search bar -> Type "Powereshell" -> Run -> Type "ping paste/enter Dc-1 public Ip address" -> Enter

-If the ping succeds there will be a reply and timeout, if it didn't them a
+If the ping succeds there will be a reply and timeout.
+If the ping didn't go through them a reply and "Destination host   Unreactable," this means that the Domain Controller's Windows Firewall is still running.

+12.